Hopf fibration: Fluid mechanics

-for arbitrary constants A and B. Similar patterns of fields are found as soliton solutions of magnetohydrodynamics:
+for arbitrary constants $A$ and $B$.
+Similar patterns of fields are found as soliton solutions of magnetohydrodynamics:

 Generalizations

-The Hopf construction, viewed as a fiber bundle p: S^{3} → CP^{1}, admits several generalizations, which are also often known as Hopf fibrations.
+The Hopf construction, viewed as a fiber bundle $p: S^3 \to \mathbb{CP}^1$, admits several generalizations, which are also often known as Hopf fibrations.
 First, one can replace the projective line by an n-dimensional projective space.
 Second, one can replace the complex numbers by any (real) division algebra, including (for n = 1) the octonions.